top of page

 Beyond doing research work, the participants will get trained in giving math talks, writing rigorous proofs, applying to graduate school, and more.
 After the program ends, we keep supporting the participants for many years, as they continue in their mathematical pursuits.

 Applying to the REU.
-We are looking for undergraduates who are motivated to work hard on an open mathematical problem, and can also work independently between meetings with the mentors.
+We look for undergraduates who are motivated to work hard on an open mathematical problem, and can also work independently between meetings with the mentors.
 Women and students from underrepresented minorities are especially encouraged to apply!

-To be eligible to apply, your college graduation date must be after the end of the program.
+To be eligible, your college graduation date must be after the end of the REU.
 We have funding for up to three international students, while the other participants should be US citizens or permanent residents.
 We may take additional international students who have funding from an institute, fellowship, or another official source.
 Using your own money is not permitted.
 We cannot help international students with obtaining a visa to the US.

 Applications are submitted through www.mathprograms.org.
 An application includes at least one reference letter, a CV (or resume), a cover letter, a transcript, and any additional information you wish to add.
 You may submit more than one reference letter.
-If you participated in a previous research project, a letter from your mentor in that program would be highly appreciated.
-The transcript does not need to be official.
+If you participated in a previous research project, please include a letter from your mentor in that program.
+Transcript do not need to be official.
 Under additional information, you can add past research projects, jokes, and/or any other relevant information.
 Please make sure to indicate if you are a US citizen or a permanent resident.

 Cover letter and personal statement: Do whatever you want!
 You can include a personal statement in the cover letter, as a separate file, or not at all.
 You can write about why this program is for you, or not.
 You can write about your personal interests and experiences, or not.
+You can write about difficulties you experienced in your math community or elsewhere.
 Don't write when there's nothing you wish to say.
 You can also do something completely different.
 We once received a pdf with pictures of mathematicians in sunglasses, and that's good.
 It certainly got our attention :)

 REU participants must be vaccinated and follow the CUNY Covid regulations.